 Call center software comes with routing features that segment and direct incoming calls, potentially automating the processes which connect callers with the expert or agent they seek.

-Some of the popular call routing features explained:
+Here are a few of the popular call routing features you’re going to see:

 - Automatic Call Distribution (ACD): Greets customers and allows them to select from a main menu or enter extension to route themselves.